 As the global community continues to grapple with COVID-19 (coronavirus), the Atlantic Council is open for business.
 Our business, meetings, and events, however, are occurring virtually.
 For more information, please read a statement from our President and CEO.

 Climate-related extreme weather events are threatening local communities with greater frequency and destructive force, paralyzing the energy grid and leaving thousands without power for extended periods of time.
-Now, in the wake of Hurricane Laura and California’s historic heatwave and wildfire season, many remain without electricity during one of the hottest summers on record.
-As a result, families in affected areas are forced to contemplate leaving their homes until power returns, all amid a global pandemic and lasting economic downturn.
+As a result, families in affected area are forced to contemplate leaving their homes until power returns, all amid a global pandemic and lasting economic downturn.
 Grid resilience measures are vital to safeguarding climate-vulnerable communities facing wind, floods, and fires, especially low-income communities and communities of color who will bear the disproportionate cost of climate change.